The military of modern day Italy.

 - (Coast Guard

 ) They guard the metric fuckton of coastline Italy has, obviously.
-It works for the Ministry of Transports and, despite being a police force, is technically part of the Navy.
+They work for the Ministry of Transports and, despite being a police force, is technically part of the Navy.
 Oddly enough, they seem to prefer the baseball cap.

 ...can you say "Interservice Rivalry